Traffic School Information - California

 You are allowed to do an 8-hour traffic school once every 18 months and you can do it online.

-- Removes the point from your license
+- Masks or hides the point from your license

 - so your insurance company will never find out about this ticket.